 French is taught throughout KS2.
 Children learn basic vocabulary and to speak and write simple French.
 To practice this look at this link https://www.duolingo.com/

 All children have music lessons where they learn to sing, compose and perform what they have composed.
 We have an exciting range of tuned and untuned percussion instruments.
+We use the Charanga music scheme as the basis of our teaching.
 We aim to develop children's creativity, understanding and enjoyment of the music of our own and other cultures.

 KS2 children are able to participate in lessons using guitars, violin, brass or drums.
 Unfortunately there is a charge for these lessons and in some cases a waiting list may apply.
 Please enquire at the office.